-We create blind spots to protect ourselves from who we really are.
+I find myself thinking of all the ways in which you and I at times get in our own way.
+We cling to blind spots to protect ourselves from who we really are.
 In the act of this self-protection, we inflict more personal pain on ourselves and the people we engage with.
 Ouch.

 In his classic leadership book “What Got You Here Won’t Get You There,” Marshall Goldsmith describes 20 archetypal behaviors of leaders who have moved up the ranks into roles of increasing authority.
 20 behaviors that don’t serve them now.
 They likely didn’t work too well in their past, either.
 Personal blind spots.